 - Kenmore: There’s a lot of divided opinion on Kenmore, with some very loyal praise and some very loud complaints.
 The real problem is the business model: Sears tends to use the Kenmore label on appliances from a number of different manufacturers, which leads to nearly unpredictable variance in quality – you don’t know what you’re going to get.
 Also, the service organization for Kenmore, A&E Appliance Service, tends to have pretty poor reviews.
 Sometimes it’s just not worth the risk.

 Obviously, you should always watch for deals and discounts, but we have a few additional tips to consider to help you save even more money.
+If you want to get started saving money now, you’ll want to check out our T-Fal Optigrill reviews, which feature an affordable grill.

 - Rebates: Look for any local or state rebates on buying energy efficient appliances.
 Power suppliers and governments still offer many of these, which is a great way to knock a little off the price tag (in the future).